hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 - A high-quality ChIP-seq experiment will produce significant clustering of enriched DNA sequence tags/reads at locations bound by the protein of interest; the expectation is that we can observe a bimodal enrichment of reads (sequence tags) on both the forward and the reverse strands.

-- **RelCC values larger than 1 for all ChIP samples suggest good enrichment** & the **FragL values should be roughly the same as the fragment length you picked in the size selection step during library prepation**.
+- **RelCC values larger than 1 for all ChIP samples suggest good signal-to-noise** & the **FragL values should be roughly the same as the fragment length you picked in the size selection step during library prepation**.

 #### Strand cross-correlation